Veterinary Medicine Minority Forgivable Loan (VMMP)

 Post-graduate training must be taken at an accredited institution and shall not exceed four (4) years.

-Upon completion of the degree program and at the discretion of the Board of Trustees, all recipients are eligible for a one year grace period while seeking employment.
+Upon completion of the degree program and at the discretion of the Board, all recipients are eligible for a one year grace period while seeking employment.